Tyler Boucher: Professional

 Boucher was selected by the Ottawa Senators of the National Hockey League (NHL) in the first round, tenth overall, of the 2021 NHL entry draft.
-Boucher signed a three-year, entry-level contract with the Ottawa Senators on December 28, 2021.
+Boucher signed a three-year, entry-level contract with Ottawa on December 28, 2021.
 He joined the Senators organization the following season but failed to play in training camp due to a groin injury.
 He was assigned to Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators in October.
 Boucher remained with Belleville for the entire season, his season cut short by two injuries.
 He made 21 appearances for Belleville, tallying two goals and five points.
 He was assigned to Belleville to start the 2024–25 season.
 He made 47 appearances with Belleville, scoring five goals and 10 points.
 However, his season was cut short again by injury, suffering one to his leg in a game against the Wilkes-Barre/Scranton Penguins in January 2025 when one of the Penguins fell on him.
+He was assigned to Belleville to start the 2025–26 season.
+He made only 47 appearances with Belleville, tallying 12 goals and 26 points.
+He missed a large chunk of time at the beginning of the season with an upper body injury, but after returning, recorded 20 points in Belleville's final 35 games.
+After Belleville was eliminated from AHL postseason contention, he was recalled by Ottawa on April 19, 2026, but saw no playing time.
+In the offseason he signed a one-year, two-way contract with Ottawa on July 10.